Led Gardaí on high speed chase through Laois town

 Conor Barry, 18, of Clonad, Daingean, Offaly pleaded guilty to dangerous driving and driving with no insurance.

 Sgt Mark Daly, in evidence, told the court that on April 5, 2021 at Fairgreen Garda Montgomery attempted to stop a vehicle.
-The lights on the garda’s car were activated, but the car failed to stop.
+The lights on the garda’s car were activated, but Mr Barry failed to stop.

 Garda Montgomery followed the car at high speed through Fairgreen and Knockmay before the car was forced to stop and collide at a checkpoint at Bellingham.
 Mr Barry failed to produce insurance.
 In a search €20 worth of cannabis was found.